Work with Vulnerabilities

 - Module Type - The name of the attack used, for example SQL Injection.

-- Severity - The severity assigned to this type of vulnerability, which can either be the default module severity or the selected severity from a custom attack module.
+- Severity level assigned to the type of vulnerability, which can either be the default module severity or the selected severity from a custom attack module.
+Click to expand the details for any of the following severity levels:

 - Detection - When the vulnerability was first and most recently discovered, as well as how many times it was detected.